The rehabilitation of an indoor space: how to convert an abandoned warehouse into a 5 a side facility

 The advantages of using warehouses to create a 5 a side facility are many:

 - If not too old, they generally have flat and smooth concrete slabs that require no additional work to install the 5 a side courts;

 - Roof height is never an issue (5mt is generally the minimum required height for a 5 a side field).

-- Being conceived as an industrial space, a warehouse generally offers large spans and few columns, and a steel or concrete frame, thus allowing the installation of fields od adequate size with perfectly tensed nettings.
+- As they are conceived as industrial spaces, warehouses generally offer large spans and few columns, and a steel or concrete frame, thus allowing the installation of fields of adequate size with perfectly tensed netting.

 Substantial advantages also exist when it comes to building a club-house and locker rooms inside a warehouse:

 - A warehouse has its own electricity and water network

 - Sometimes offices can be re-purposed to create a lounge for the clients

 If it is not the case, there are two ways of proceeding:

 - to build an independent prefabricated structure inside the warehouse (i.e: using containers like we did in GOLAGOL Barcelona, Spain)

 - to use the warehouse walls and work with plasterboards to design the new spaces according to the client’s needs (see Monclub 2.0 in Marseille, France).